todo.vu support

 A screenshot of todo.vu time tracking indicating how a User can create a time entry with todo.vu's timer.

-When you use any of the four methods above to create a calendar entry, todo.vu’s “Time” modal appears.
-Depending on your workflow, you may be given options to create:
+When you use any of the methods above to create a calendar entry, todo.vu’s pop-up ‘Time’ modal will appear.

-These three options are represented by tabs at the top of the Time modal (see the screenshot below) with a ‘Time entry’ tab first on the left, followed by two ‘Task is due’ and ‘Set reminder’ tabs.
+You will see which options are available to you by looking at the tabs at the top of the modal.
+You may see a ‘New time entry’ tab first on the left, followed by two ‘Task is due’ and ‘Set reminder’ tabs.
+Or, you may see a ‘New time Entry’/’Edit time entry’ tab only.

 A screenshot of todo.vu's Time Entry modal when editing a calendar entry not yet connected to an existing Task.